-Platteklip Gorge is the most direct and quickest hiking route up Table Mountain.
+The quickest and most direct hiking route up Table Mountain is Platteklip Gorge.
 It takes +/- 2 hours to complete this hike up and 1 hour to get down depending on fitness levels and roughly covers a distance of 3km

 Yes resting is a must when hiking Table Mountain, rest breaks are allocated at beautiful lookout spots along the way.

 It is your hike, our hikes can be tailor made to suit our clients, what ever they choose.
 We can look at options to re-route or you can end the hike if you wish.